alex85k/wingetopt/README.md

 getopt library for Windows compilers

-This library was created to allow compilation linux-based software on Windows. http://en.wikipedia.org/wiki/Getopt
+This library was created to allow compilation Linux-based software on Windows. http://en.wikipedia.org/wiki/Getopt

 The sources were taken from MinGW-runtime project.